gcheng128/RCA/README.md

 # Risk-Concealment Attacks (RCA)

-Official codebase for the paper:

-**Uncovering the Vulnerability of Large Language Models in the Financial Domain via Risk Concealment**
+Official codebase for the paper: **Uncovering the Vulnerability of Large Language Models in the Financial Domain via Risk Concealment**

-> **TL;DR:** We propose **Risk-Concealment Attacks (RCA)** - a multi-turn red-teaming framework that adaptively conceals malicious financial intent across dialogue turns to elicit high-risk outputs from LLMs, even under strict alignment.
-RCA achieves **97.51% ASR on GPT-4.1**, **97.56% on OpenAI o1**, and reveals critical gaps in financial LLM safety.
+**TL;DR:** We propose **Risk-Concealment Attacks (RCA)** - a multi-turn red-teaming framework that adaptively conceals malicious financial intent across dialogue turns to elicit high-risk outputs from LLMs, even under strict alignment.
+RCA achieves an average attack success rate (ASR) of **93.18%** across 9 mainstream LLMs, including **98.28% on GPT-4.1** and **97.56% on OpenAI o1**, revealing critical gaps in financial LLM safety.

 ## 📌 Overview